nathanshearer/gentooinstall/readme.txt

     The block size used for alignment.
   --block-device-partition-type gpt
     The type of a partition table to create: gpt or msdos.
+  --bootloader bios-lilo
+    Which bootloader to install on the boot device: bios-lilo
+      uefi-refind
   --chroot false
     Used internally to chroot into the destination directory for some phases.
   -d, --destination /mnt/gentoo